 This elongated grayish olive-brown fish appears striped because of the spots on each of its scales on its upper sides.
-They can grow to over 47 inches and more than 17 pounds, and like to school together for safety.
 Adults live in coastal fresh water, but they have a high tolerance for a range of salinity, especially since they head out to sea in large schools to spawn.
 Mullet are known to leap out of the water often, and it is believed this helps clear their gills and give them an oxygen boost in oxygen-poor water.

 Order - Perciformes